apache/couchdb/share/doc/src/query-server/protocol.rst

 Note, that now the Query Server sends response by lightweight chunks and if our communication process was extremely slow, the client will see how response data appears on their screen.
-Chunk by chunk, without waiting for the complete result, like he have for our previous list function.
+Chunk by chunk, without waiting for the complete result, like they have for our previous list function.

 .. _qs/ddoc/updates: